 American Pekin duck hens lay roughly 200 eggs each year.
+Their eggs are extra large and white.
+Hens will lay the most in their first year.
 They’re not particularly known for their egg production capacity, yet it is another perk of raising these ducks on your homestead.
 This may change in the future, as people have developed new lines of Pekin or “Pekin-like” ducks, especially for egg production.

-Other breeds, like the Campbell and Runner ducks, are preferred for their egg-laying rates, which usually top out at about 300 eggs annually, significantly outperforming the Pekin.
+Other breeds, like the Khaki Campbell will lay all year long.
+Runner ducks are preferred for their egg-laying rates, which usually top out at about 300 eggs annually, significantly outperforming the Pekin.

 White Pekin Duck Breed History